|

 additional

-debt by paying with your card and not paying off your full bill every
+paying off your full bill every

-month.
-This will in turn negatively affect your credit score.
+turn negatively affect your credit score.

 So if you don't tend to pay off your bill in full each month,